 The MA Social Work is a full-time, two-year course leading to a Masters degree qualification and eligibility to register as a social worker with the Health and Care Professions Council (HCPC).
 You will normally be required to hold at least a second class undergraduate degree, preferably in a subject relevant to the social work curriculum and to have at least six months relevant work experience.

 Practice placements run alongside academic teaching throughout the year.
-Therefore, a typical weekly pattern is one day in the University (attending lectures, seminars and workshops), three/four days in placement and, where possible, a day of independent study.
+When the course first commences you will be required to attend the university at least four days a week in order to complete the Assessed Readiness for Practice Module which you need to pass in order to begin your first practice placement.
+Thereafter, a typical weekly pattern is one day in the university (attending lectures, seminars and workshops) and, normally, four days in placement.
 Even though many of our students have childcare or work commitments, it is important to make time available for sufficient independent study in order to complete your learning and to be successful on the course.

 Year 1 core modules